EvSivtsova/SQL-databases/student_directory_2/recipe/student_directory_2_design.md

     # JOIN students
     # ON cohorts.id = students.cohort_id
     # WHERE cohorts.id = $1;';
-    # Returns an array of cohort objects each with the array of Student object.
+    # Returns a Cohort object each with the array of Student objects.
   end
 end
 ```